mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

     |> Seq.last
 ```

-... which produces the following parameters, very close to the correct values:
+This produces the following parameters, very close to the correct values:

 ``` fsharp
 { Constant = 1.007498869; Slope = 0.5012996577 }